gctools-outilsgc/aurora-website/src/docs/en/component/menus.md

 ---
 path: "/component/menus"
-subnav: "Navigation/Navigation"
+subnav: "3/Navigation/Navigation/6"
-num: 6
 lang: "en"
 title: "Menus"
 ---

 # Menus

 Menus are used to display lists of choices the user can select.
 Menus can be used for lists of actions, as well as a form of navigation.

 ## Best Practices